Understanding The DOM: How Browsers Show Content On-Screen

 This happens because browsers read from top-to-bottom in the DOM and apply CSS as they find matching nodes; CSS doesn't command the browser to do anything to the DOM, but rather provides the metadata for the DOM to apply the relevant CSS when the browser comes across that specific node.

-As mentioned before, they start at the root node, keep notes on what they've seen, then move to children.
-Then, they move to siblings, etc. Specific browsers may have slight deviations on this algorithm, but for the most part, they don't allow for upwards vertical movement of nodes within the DOM.
+As mentioned before, they start at the root node, keep notes on what they've seen, then move to children; then, they move to siblings, etc. Specific browsers may have slight deviations on this algorithm, but for the most part, they don't allow for upwards vertical movement of nodes within the DOM.

 HTML, as a specification, has tons of tags that are able to be used at one's disposal.
 These tags contain various pieces of metadata internally to provide information to the browser about how they should be rendered in the DOM.
 This metadata can then be handled by the browser how it sees fit; it may apply default CSS styling, it may change the default interaction the user has with it, or even what behavior that element has upon clicking on it (in the case of a button in a form).